MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 Additionally, by assigning a Puzzle a parent Object, it becomes possible for the Puzzle to contain [Items](item.md).
 This allows Items to be made inaccessible until the Puzzle is solved, while also allowing Players to take and drop Items from/into the parent Object if the Puzzle is solved.
-When an Object capable of containing Items is assigned a child Puzzle, the [[item list|Tutorial:-Writing-descriptions#il]] must be in the Puzzle's already solved description.
+When an Object capable of containing Items is assigned a child Puzzle, the [item list](../../moderator_guide/writing_descriptions.md#il) must be in the Puzzle's already solved description.
 If no parent Object is needed, this cell can simply be left blank on the spreadsheet.

 ### Parent Object